Butternut Squash Pasta Pie for Two

 • Peel the butternut squash, discard the seeds and cut it in cubes.
 Do the same with the onion and peel and squash the garlic.

 • Toss with olive oil, salt and pepper and roast in the oven until fork tender (approx. 20 minutes).
 Once tender, transfer into a blender, add vegetable stock, cream, salt, pepper and nutmeg until taste and thick.
-Reduce oven temperature to 375 degrees.
-F.
+(NOTE 3)

 • When pasta is cooked, drain and place tubes on kitchen towel, to avoid that the tubes stick together.